 When is the Form W-2 due?

-Come the January 31 deadline for distributing the forms, don’t be surprised if employees mistake you for a tax advisor.
+All Form W-2s must be filed and distributed to employees by January 31, or the next business day should the date fall on a weekend or holiday.
+When the deadline comes, don’t be surprised if employees start mistaking you for a tax advisor.
 Whether their questions concern specific numbers or the seemingly random codes that populate Box 12, individuals will likely come to you first.

 Get ahead of those employee questions with Namely’s Guide to the Form W-2.
 From Box A to 20, we’ve broken down what each section of the form means and all the nuances you need to consider.
 Field questions like a certified pro—without giving any tax advice, of course.

 See how Namely's flexible solution will help you streamline your HR processes by having your people, payroll, and benefits info all in on place.Get a demo